clftjd889/clftjd889/README.md

 - 👋 Hi, I’m @clftjd889
-- 👀 I’m interested in "How to get a job"
+- 👀 I’m interested in "Hob"
-- 🌱 I’m currently learning c# and unity.... little... um... tiny
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on "not ready"
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me clftjd889@gmail.com

 <!---